Alberta health minister accused of berating Calgary doctor and intimidating citizens

 Alberta Health Minister Tyler Shandro and his wife are accused of having berated a Calgary doctor at his home in front of his wife and children for republishing a derogatory meme on Facebook.

-The Facebook image refers to an alleged conflict of interest involving Shandro, his wife and a complementary health care company in which they are co-owners.
+The Facebook image referred to an alleged conflict of interest involving the MP for Calgary, his wife Andrea Shandro and a supplementary health care company in which they are co-owners.

-Shandro, through a spokesperson, confirmed that he and his wife had gone to the doctor on Saturday evening to tell him about the meme.
+Shandro, through a spokesperson, confirmed that he and his wife went to the doctor on Saturday evening to speak to the doctor about the meme.

 The Shandros were the subject of a wave of sometimes vicious personal attacks on social networks after it was revealed last week that Andrea Shandro operated a Calgary business called Vital Partners Inc.